adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #productivity A browser extension that would measure how much time you spend reading and writing emails to each of your contacts #timetracking
+- <span class="hashtag">#productivity</span> A browser extension that would measure how much time you spend reading and writing emails to each of your contacts <span class="hashtag">#timetracking</span>
   <span id="1447143685" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"